sql-bi/docs/_mydocs/terms-and-conditions/additional-services.md

 ---

 ## A. Vendor enrollment
-1. The request of filling forms to enroll SQLBI as a vendor is subject to an additional cost.
+1. The request for us to fill out forms for the customer to be able to enroll SQLBI / Loader as a vendor is subject to an additional fee.
-2. Standard documents are provided by SQLBI to the vendor in order to avoid the additional fee.
-In that case, the customer must prepare the documents and send them to SQLBI for review and approval only.
+2. To avoid this fee: Standard documents are provided by SQLBI / Loader to the customer, and they contain the information that is requested in 99% of vendor enrollment systems or forms.
+The customer should use the information provided by our system to fill out their forms themselves.

 ## B. Additional documents
-1. Standard documents such as W-9 and bank account information are provided automatically without any additional fee.
+1. Standard documents such as our W-9 and bank account information are provided automatically without any additional fee, attached to or included in both our quotes and our invoices.
-2. The request for additional documents to SQLBI is subject to an additional cost.
+2. The request for additional documents from SQLBI / Loader is subject to an additional fee.